SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 I have just to work now!

 NOW, it's time to get my fucking ass up and work!
+No time to die!

 ## 0.Finally Debug Troubles